XML RSSSubscribe To This Stem Cell Options Blog

 Dr. Christina Sheely, of Southwest Orthopedic Group, first met Lopez in February.
 When she learned he wanted to enlist in the military, she suggested stem cell therapy as an effective alternative to traditional surgery.

-"The use of a patient's own stem cells has been shown to effectively grow bone, specifically in non-unions, such as Sergio's," said Sheely.
+"The use of a patient's own stem cells has been shown to be able to heal and regenerate sick, aging bodies.. plus effectively grow bone, specifically in non-unions, such as Sergio's," said Sheely.
 "I was pleased that I was able to offer a treatment that wouldn't keep him from doing what he wanted in life."

 The stem cell therapy procedure took 2 hours from start to finish.
 During the procedure, bone marrow is aspirated from the iliac crest (pelvis), and then processed in a cell concentration system.
 The system, from Austin-based biotech company, Celling Technologies, concentrates bone marrow allowing the desired cells to be delivered back to the patient.
 The surgeon is then able to deliver a cocktail of wound-healing cells directly back to the injured site.
 These cells will release growth factors, immune responses and have the potential to develop into new bone-forming cells.